cohenchris/scripts/os/opnsense/README.md

 # OPNSense Services

-Custom services and scripts for a FreeBSD-based OPNSense distribution.
+Custom scripts, services, and configuration files for a FreeBSD-based OPNSense distribution.